Smart Contract Addresses

-Both of them have 256-bit addresses, so we henceforth assume that workchain_id is either 0 or -1 and that the address inside the workchain is exactly 256-bit.
+Both of them have 256-bit addresses, therefore, we assume that the workchain_id is either 0 or -1, and the address within the workchain is precisely 256 bits.

 - Compiled code.
-Logic of smart contract compiled in byte code.
+Logic of the smart contract compiled in the form of bytecode.

 - Initial state.
-Contract’s values in its initial moment deploying on-chain.
+The contract's values at the moment of its deployment on-chain.

-Finally, to correctly receive the address account it is necessary to calculate the hash corresponding to the pair (Initial code, Initial state) object.
-At this time, we won't take a deep dive into how the TVM works, but it's important to understand that account ID’s on TON are determined using this formula: : account_id = hash(initial code, initial state)
+Finally, to accurately derive the contract's address, it is necessary to calculate the hash corresponding to the pair (Initial code, Initial state) object.
+At this time, we won't take a deep dive into how the TVM works, but it's important to understand that account IDs on TON are determined using this formula: : account_id = hash(initial code, initial state)

 In time, throughout this documentation, we'll dive deeper into the technical specifications and overview of the TVM and TL-B scheme.
-Now that we are familiar with the formation of account_id and their interaction with smart contract addresses on TON, let’s explain Raw and User-Friendly addresses.
+Now that we are familiar with the generation of the account_id and their interaction with smart contract addresses on TON, let’s explain Raw and User-Friendly addresses.

 Raw and User-Friendly Addresses

-After providing a brief overview of how smart contract addresses on TON leverage workchains and account ID’s (for the MasterChain and BaseChain specifically), it's important to understand that these addresses are expressed in two main formats:
+After providing a brief overview of how smart contract addresses on TON leverage workchains and account IDs (for the Masterchain and Basechain specifically), it is important to understand that these addresses are expressed in two main formats: